Football Manager Guides | Training

 You will see two key ratings on this page, coach workload and lead coach rating.
 What I will generally look to try and do is have one specialist for each area, so my lead coach with the highest rating working on just one area, and then some general coaches to cover multiple areas to reduce the coach workload.
 This way I get high levels of quality coaching without the reduction in effort due to being stretched too thin.
 Obviously, this isn’t possible at every club, but if you can, it’s best to spread the workload this way I find.

-So now that I’ve given an overview of how I think training works and how I see myself using it, the below is an example of some of the training that I have set up at Derby, a team I have been using to familiarise myself with training.
+So now that I’ve given an overview of how I think training in Football Manager works and how I see myself using it, the below is an example of some of the training that I have set up at Ajax, a team I have been using to demonstrate the training module.

-Jody Morris, my assistant manager, shows me the training sessions for the next two weeks.
+Michael Reiziger, my assistant manager, shows me the training sessions for the next two weeks.
 I will usually only plan one week at a time.
-Yesterday (Sunday), I planned to use my ‘technical [tue/sat]’ schedule, which allows for two games in the week and technical training.
-I also have a ‘technical [sat]’ schedule which has more technique based training with some room for individual development.
+Yesterday (Sunday), I planned to use my ‘Gegenpress – 1 match’ schedule, which allows for one game at the weekend.
+I also have a ‘Gegenpress – 2 matches’ schedule which is a little lighter, taking into consideration we have two games in a week.

 It’s important to have your system you intend to use selected and players in place on the tactics page before the match preview session to get the most out of the tactical briefing.

 Sunday Recovery.
 No afternoon session, so we’re ready to jump into next weeks training nice and fresh.

 As you can see, there’s nothing really scientific for how I approach my training on a week-by-week basis.
 I look at the fixtures we have and make sure I have some form of match preparation training.
 I will try to do some set-piece work and then either some technical or physical training.
 I try to mix up the schedules to make sure the players are getting good levels of training where they need them.